-New contributor Delta Ellisor talks about the untapped potential of indie music in sampling her thoughts on it becoming the next great pool for producers.
+Gemma Day talks about the untapped potential of indie music in sampling and whether it’s becoming a great pool for music producers.

-It seems there really is beauty behind the external beast of indie rock music.
-Whilst in and of itself, it is a fairly pretentious sport, it seems that if you remove the select cuts of many of its favourite extrusions, you will find that they are ripe for manipulation.
+It seems there is beauty behind the external beast of indie rock music.
+Whilst it is a fairly pretentious genre, if you remove the select cuts of many of its favourite extrusions, you will find music ripe for manipulation.